StatBiomed/CRAK-Velo/README.md

 ./crak-velo/config/

 You can replicate the .json files to use for other datasets.
 In the json files it is important to specify the path of the annotation rna and atac data, and the name of the key in obs that has the information about cell clusters.
-Example from the header of a config.json file:
+Example from the first rows of a config.json file:
 ```bash